AndyZzzZzzZzz/ScholarSerpent/README.md

 ### Performance Calculator
 ![Performance Calculator](image/calculator.png)

+## Problem Statement
+Managing grades and tracking academic performance can be a complex and time-consuming task for students.
+Existing solutions often lack comprehensive features, personalized insights, and intuitive interfaces to help students effectively manage their grades and study plans.

+## Current Progress
+ScholarSerpent is a comprehensive grade management application designed to simplify the process of tracking and analyzing academic performance.
+The current version includes the following features:

 - **Grade Management:**
   - Developed a grade calculator with dynamic user interface updates using Python and Tkinter.